Fitness Model Ainsley Rodriguez Poses In Her Teeniest Bikini Yet, And Instagram Can’t Handle It

-Ainsley Rodriguez just declared on her Instagram that bikini season should be a year round phenomenon, and in honor of the declaration, she posted a sizzling selfie where she donned one of her teeniest bikinis worn yet.
+Ainsley Rodriguez just declared on her Instagram that bikini season should be a year-round phenomenon.
+In honor of the declaration, she posted a sizzling selfie where she donned one of her teeniest bikinis worn yet.

-The Miami native has become a sensation on Instagram and can boast nearly two million followers.
+The Miami native has become a sensation on Instagram and can boast nearly 2 million followers.
 Since finding social media fame, she has since leveraged her popularity to run a successful personal training business.

-The fitness model is no stranger to wearing bikinis — in fact, she recently worked out in a teeny blue bikini while doing some hip thrusts, as previously covered by The Inquisitr.
+The fitness model is no stranger to wearing bikinis.
+In fact, she recently worked out in a teeny blue bikini while doing some hip thrusts, as previously covered by The Inquisitr.
 However, this new burnt orange set might be her best one yet.

-The bikini top is a teeny triangle that barely contains her assets, giving the audience a fantastic view of her cleavage, and even the tiniest hint of underboob.
-The way Ainsley poses elongates her hourglass figure, and showcases her incredible washboard abs.
+The bikini top is a teeny triangle that barely contains her assets, giving the audience a fantastic view of her cleavage and the tiniest hint of underboob.
+The way Ainsley poses elongates her hourglass figure and showcases her incredible washboard abs.

-Her bikini bottoms feature a side tie bottom that hug the curve of her hip.
+Her bikini bottoms feature a side tie bottom that hug the curve of her hips.
 They also serve to show as much of Ainsley’s incredible legs as possible.

 Ainsley kept the rest of her look simple to keep the focus purely on her killer body.
 Her only accessory was a bracelet, and her hair is in a simple and sleek ponytail.